C3n7ral051nt4g3ncy/OSINT_Inception-links/README.md

 <br>

 ## Community Help ⛑️
-Feel free to submit an Issue or PR for any broken links, even though I regularly check and maintain this project.
+Feel free to submit an Issue or PR for any broken links.
+(Even though I regularly check for broken links and maintain this project).

 <br>